erquhart/jekyll-portfolio/_posts/2017-03-21-grid-and-cover-pages.markdown

 <div class="container container-narrow">
     <h2>More examples</h2>

     <p>Here are other screenshots for ways of laying out content in a cover page via the same grid and markup we've used so far.
-All of these layouts are available to play with <a href="">in my CodePen collection</a>.
+All of these layouts are available to play with <a href="http://codepen.io/collection/DKgxgx/">in my CodePen collection</a>.
 If you use them in CodePen, keep in mind, you'll need to have a Grid-enabled  browser.</p>

 </div>